Kyles Film Review: Highs and Lows from Patriots vs Steelers - CLNS Media

 Later, on the Steelers’ final drive of the game, Judon finds himself in the unenviable position of chasing Najee Harris on a wheel after peeling with the back.
 Judon doesn’t panic, plays the hands like a defensive back, and affects the catch-point to end the drive.

-LOW: Jalen Mills
+LOW: Jalen Mills in Zone Coverage

 The game plan for the Patriots’ pass defense was simple this week, prevent big plays and force Mitchell Trubisky to put long drives together.